Municipal Court of Record

 As a result, it must operate within the overall governmental context yet maintain its independence from the other governmental branches and agencies of the City.

-The laws that govern Municipal Court authority and jurisdiction are spread through many different statutes and codes including:
+The laws that govern Municipal Court of Record authority and jurisdiction are spread through many different statutes and codes including:

 1. United State Constitution